GM and Navistar will create and support 2,000 long-haul hydrogen fuel-cell semis

 That’s a controversial point, as analysts last year noted that economies of scale and the use of renewable energy could make hydrogen both much greener and cost-effective by 2030.

-Although this project claims to be a complete solution for zero-emission long-haul trucking, that underscores what’s missing as of yet.
-For now the project is simply zero tailpipe emissions; but in the future customers seeking CO2 benefits—and regulators, as trucks go electric—are going to need to push the hydrogen infrastructure to the next level.
+Although this project claims to be a complete solution for zero-emission long-haul trucking, it underscores what’s missing as of yet.
+For now the project is merely zero tailpipe emissions; but in the future customers seeking CO2 benefits—and regulators, as trucks go electric—are going to need to push the hydrogen infrastructure to the next level.